SwarritSrivastava/3DRenderer_in_JAVA/README.md

  ┣ 📜 Render3D.java          ← contains the logic of converting 3d coordinates to 2D and many other testing patterns.
  ┣ 📜 Renderer.java              ← pixel level writing logic
- ┣ 📜 Game.java              ← Unused but can be used for ticking and game logics //more support later (if possible) 📜 male.obj            ← place any .obj model here
+ ┣ 📜 Game.java              ← Unused but can be used for ticking and game logics //more support later (if possible) 📦 Docs /
+ ┣ 📜ResearchPaper.pdf              ← Used this to make the rendering logic 📜 male.obj            ← place any .obj model here
 ┗ 📜 README.md
 ```